 In a true symbiotic manner, branding needs direct response, and direct response needs branding.

-So, what are the best healthcare branding strategies to consider?
+So, what are the best healthcare branding strategies to consider for company progress?

 Healthcare Brand Identity